light-ruby/light-services/README.md

-# 🚀 Light Services <sup>BETA</sup>
+# 🚀 Light Services

-Implementation of Service Object pattern for Ruby/Rails applications.
+An implementation of the Service Object pattern for Ruby and Rails applications.

 ## 👀 Table of Contents
 1. [Simple Example](#simple-example)